sadighian/crypto-rl/README.md

  date with the **FULL** branch.

 ### 7.2 Assumptions
-- You know how to start up a MongoDB database and have mongoDB installed already
+- You have mongoDB already installed
-- You know how to start a python3 program via `terminal`
+- You know how to use a cli to start python scripts
 - You are running an ubuntu 18+ os

-### 7.3 To-dos:
+### 7.3 Change Log
-1. Create DockerFile so that simulations can be rapidly deployed in the cloud (e.g., AWS Fargate)
+- 2019-09-06: Created and implemented `Indicator.py` base class
+- 2019-04-28: Reorganized project structure for simplicity